sumit-ftr/kblyzer/README.md

-# Layout Tester
+# Layout TESTer
 Get a feel of a different keyboard layout using your layout

 ## Configuration
-Change the configuration by overwriting the default layout with your layout (located here `~/.config/layout-tester/default-layout`)
+Change the configuration by overwriting the default layout with your layout (located here `~/layouts/.default`)

 ## Testing a layout
-Make sure to configure your layout before using `layout-tester`
+Make sure to configure your layout before using `ltest`
 ```
-  layout-tester <layout_name>
+  ltest <layout_name>
 ```

 ## Adding custom layouts
-You can add your own layouts here `~/.config/layout-tester/some-layout`
+You can add your own layouts here `~/layouts/some-layout`

 ## Wordlist
 This wordlist is taken from [monkeytype](https://github.com/monkeytypegame/monkeytype/blob/master/frontend/static/languages/english_1k.json).
-All the words in wordlist is sorted according to frequency
+All the words in the wordlist is sorted according to frequency